Kvalifik/how-we-work/how-we-use-shopify.md

 You should always try to use your own developer account when developing.
 However, in some cases the Shopify CLI won't let you work on certain stores as a Developer.
 In those cases, you should use the generic Services account.

-Before using 'services+shopify@kvalifik.dk' you need to make sure there's a Staff Account for that e-mail on the store.
+Before using 'services+shopify@kvalifik.dk' you need to make sure there's a Staff Account for that e-mail on the store & and that the store owner does not use that email.

 ## Shopify CLI x Kvalifik CLI